Zel CVE Registration

 The above list is by no means exhaustive, so if you have something not on it and not on the excluded list, do reach out, it is covered.

-Send an email using the below pgp keys firstname.lastname@example.org is the only email to use.
-Failing to use the attached PGP keys for the report will invalidate any security issues higher than level 2 on the CVSS scale.
+Send an email using these below PGP keys [email protected] is the only email to use.
+Failing to use the attached PGP keys for the bug report will invalidate any security issues higher than level 2 on the CVSS scale.

 Zel will immediately upon the discovery and initial remediation of security breaches undertake to inform the community and user base as a whole to the largest broadest extent possible.